Ostiminum/compprog-resource-hub/README.md

 ## Problem Sets/Archives
 These are some websites where you can get problems to solve:
 - [Codeforces](https://codeforces.com)
-    - One of the (if not) biggest platforms for competitive programming out there.
-It contains a lot of problems, and also features
 - [Atcoder](https://atcoder.jp)
 - [CSES's Problem Set](https://cses.fi/problemset)
 - [oj.uz](https://oj.uz)